Evan looked across the

 held up his left hand as a command for silence.
 "You see why my crime is

 perfect.
 It's because the cops will never suspect me.
-I'm an angel who was
+I'm an angel made holy by

-made holy by divine Doc Steffax.
+the divine Doc Steffax.
 I am a bit confused, though.
-Evan says I'm
+Evan says I'm your baby,

-your baby, and you say Evan warped me.
-It's funny because I remember saying
+and you say Evan warped me.
+It's funny because I remember saying I raped because

 said quietly.

-Danny said, his pupils dilating and his hands shaking.
-"How about you, Doc -
+“Satan,” Danny said, his pupils dilating and his hands shaking.
+“How about you,

 Doc